 For those that earned more than $250,000 a year, under Div 293, the tax rate on concessional contributions is 30%.
 The ‘Income’ in this context is the sum of the taxable income, concessional contributions, adjusted fringe benefits and total net investment losses.

-People who earn less than $37,000 a year do not incur contribution taxes on their concessional contributions.
-Specifically, the contribution taxes will be returned to their account, with a maximum amount up to $513 (9.25% x $37,000 x 15%).
+People who has taxable income of less than $37,000 do not incur contribution taxes on their concessional contributions.
+Specifically, the contribution taxes will be returned to their super account, with a maximum amount up to $610.5 (11% x $37,000 x 15%).